HomeMy WebLinkAboutItem 06 - HL16-03 622 East Wall Street TO: HONORABLE MAYOR, CITY COUNCIL MEMBERS AND THE

 Check One:

-Landmark Plaque for m
+Landmark Plaque for my property from the Historic

 for this plaque.